acl6865/IGME-230/proposal.md

 While on offence, click an enemy's weak points to deal damage.
 While on defence, click an enemy's attack to block them.

 The screen will be split into a grid (for simplicity, a 3x3 grid).
 Enemies will fill most of the grid.
 Selecting a square that houses an enemy deals damage.
 Clicking on a square without an enemy or that has an enemy's defence icon will result in the attack missing or being blocked.
+While combat may not always be 1v1 (PvE), every atack between offence and defence will house only the player and exactly one enemy.

 Types of enemies: